tomasroy2015/fighter-game-backend-GoLang/NOTES.md

  --main.go

-//instruction to run the project step1) create database named zenport_db for production and zenport_db_test for testing step2) run the project by writting  -> go run main.go step3) run the test -> go test -v --run ./api/tests/...
+//instruction to run the project
+Database configuration are set in .env file step1) create database named zenport_db for production and zenport_db_test for testing step2) run the project by writting  -> go run main.go step3) run the test -> go test -v --run ./api/tests/...

+Docker integration is not set up because docker kernel is not working properly in my windows PC.